 Analyze a job using logs

 You can use logs to get information that is useful for analyzing your jobs.
 For example, logs can help you debug failed jobs.
-When Cloud Logging is enabled for a job, Cloud Logging generates the following types of logs for you to view:

 Before you begin

-Enable logs for a job
+Enable logging for a job

 {